astrodbtoolkit/AstrodbKit/docs/index.rst

         conn.execute(db.Sources.insert().values(sources_data))
         conn.commit()  # sqlalchemy 2.0 does not autocommit

-As a convenience method, users can use the :py:meth:`~astrodbkit2.astrodb.Database.add_table_data` method to load user-supplied tables into database tables.
+As a convenience method, users can use the :py:meth:`~astrodbkit.astrodb.Database.add_table_data` method to load user-supplied tables into database tables.
 If not loading the primary table, the code will first check for missing sources and print those out for the user to correct them.
 Column names should match those in the database, but extra columns in the supplied table are ignored.